MiguelBorges1/MiguelBorges1/README.md

 + Python, for network automation purposes

 🏆  I've recently obtained the CCNA (200-301)</br>
-🥈  Before that, I did the CCST Networking
+🥈  Before that, I got the CCST Networking

-So now that I got ready for a (slight) career change </br>
+So now that I'm fully ready for a (slight) career change </br>
 🔀 I'm looking for an opportunity as a <ins> (Junior) Network Engineer or Administrator</ins>, which might also be called <ins>IT Network Engineer/Administrator</ins>